Minneapolis TIF Application Process

 Tax increment financing (TIF) is a development/redevelopment tool that is available to various authorities within the State of Minnesota.
 These authorities include housing and redevelopment authorities (HRAs), economic development authorities (EDAs), port authorities, and cities.
 Use of this tool is authorized under Minnesota Statutes Sections 469.174-469.1799, which is commonly referred to as the "TIF Act."
 The provisions of the TIF Act are rather complicated, and developers unfamiliar with TIF are advised to seek professional advice and assistance when considering whether or not to apply for TIF assistance from the City of Minneapolis.

 The Minneapolis Tax Increment Policy provides a list of objectives and guidelines for the use of TIF in the City of Minneapolis.
 One of the basic provisions of this policy is that any development receiving TIF assistance must satisfy the "but-for" test contained in the TIF Act.
 This test can only be satisfied if the City Council adopts findings that (1) the proposed development would not occur without TIF assistance, and (2) no other significant development is expected on the site, in the reasonably foreseeable future if TIF assistance is not provided.
 Based on these requirements, the Minneapolis City Council views TIF as a "tool of last resort".
 Developers are therefore required to seek financial assistance for their proposed developments from all other available private and public sources before applying for TIF assistance from the City.
 The City's use of this tool is at the discretion of the Minneapolis City Council.

 A developer planning to apply for TIF assistance should first consider whether their proposed project can meet the "but-for" test.
 It is recommended that a developer meet with staff from the City's Department of Community Planning and Economic Development (CPED) to fully discuss a proposed project before submitting a formal written application for TIF assistance.
-CPED staff may involve other staff from the City's Finance and Property Services Department and Attorney's Office in these early discussions.
+CPED staff may involve other staff from the City's Finance & Property Services Department and the City Attorney's Office in these early discussions.